stephanymonge/TestBox/readme.md

 ## Ortus Community

 Join us in our Ortus Community and become a valuable member of this project https://community.ortussolutions.com/c/communities/testbox/11.
-We will looking forward to hearing from you!!
+We are looking forward to hearing from you!!

 You can also use [CommandBox](https://www.ortussolutions.com/products/commandbox) to install and leverage TestBox for commandline executions, test generations, watchers and much more: